-In addition, an issuer which has scored 3 for the Governance pillar of its composite ESG score, will be engaged, with a focus on ensuring progress on any material issues identified.
+In addition, an issuer which has scored 3 for the Governance pillar of its composite

+Good governance practices include sound management structures, employee relations, remuneration of staff ad tax compliance.
+ESG score, will be engaged, with a focus on ensuring progress on any material issues identified.
 Should the Investment Manager lose visibility or conviction on the ability of the issuer to make a positive change, then portfolio action will be considered.